Pumped hydro in Queensland

-Queensland will need a portfolio of large-scale, long duration pumped hydro options to support additional renewable generation development (i.e. wind and solar) and deliver low cost and reliable renewable electricity for Queensland.
-The long lead times for pumped hydro projects means that extra sites require initial investigation to ensure Queensland has sufficient large-scale energy storage capacity in development.
+Queensland will need a portfolio of large-scale, long duration pumped hydro options to support additional renewable generation development (i.e. wind and solar) and deliver low-cost and reliable renewable electricity for Queensland.

-The Queensland Government is committed to engaging early and often with the community and key stakeholders.
-Every potential pumped hydro site has unique characteristics and the community provides valuable insights to inform a detailed understanding of the project area.
+We are committed to engaging with the community and key stakeholders early and often.
+Every potential pumped hydro site has unique characteristics, and the community can provide valuable insights to give us a detailed understanding of the project area.

-The Queensland Government will actively work with First Nations, residents, environmental and business stakeholders, as well as the broader community throughout the pumped hydro investigation process to ensure stakeholder input and feedback is considered.
+We will work actively with Aboriginal and Torres Strait Islander peoples, residents, environmental and business stakeholders, and the broader community, throughout the pumped hydro investigation process to consider stakeholder input and feedback.

-For enquiries about pumped hydro in Queensland contact the Queensland Government on 13 QGOV (13 74 68).
+For enquiries about pumped hydro in Queensland, contact Queensland Hydro on 1800 875 099.

 - Last updated: